zealtechlab/CI_Sample_Python/README.md

 Sample Python web app for the CI demonstration

 This Feature includes is a Python Flask app with sqlite DB embedded.
+    includes pytest
+    include jenkins for build, inspect and package

 ## Launch app in vscode